cds-snc/exploration-documentation/ExplorationSprintGuide.md

 ### 1. Share the partner guide with partners

-The [Partner Guide](https://docs.google.com/document/d/1XXYu0HcB_wkvn98RqPWeEvJiB1wRC_dhdTxdHXw21Xw/edit#heading=h.wb82wfeldvp6) helps partners know what to expect from Exploration.
+The [Partner Guide (internal link only)](https://docs.google.com/document/d/1XXYu0HcB_wkvn98RqPWeEvJiB1wRC_dhdTxdHXw21Xw/edit#heading=h.wb82wfeldvp6) helps partners know what to expect from Exploration.
 It outlines the schedule for the month and includes topics we’ll explore with stakeholders, so the partner can start identifying who might be best suited for each of the stakeholder chats.

-Ask the partner coordinator to [review the potential questions](https://docs.google.com/document/d/1XXYu0HcB_wkvn98RqPWeEvJiB1wRC_dhdTxdHXw21Xw/edit#bookmark=id.jwibarwde9ee) at the end of the Partner Guide, and work with them to identify potential stakeholders and fill out information about each person.
+Ask the partner coordinator to [review the potential questions (internal link only)](https://docs.google.com/document/d/1XXYu0HcB_wkvn98RqPWeEvJiB1wRC_dhdTxdHXw21Xw/edit#bookmark=id.jwibarwde9ee) at the end of the Partner Guide, and work with them to identify potential stakeholders and fill out information about each person.
 Add this information to the “Participant Biographies” tab of the [Scheduling spreadsheet](https://docs.google.com/spreadsheets/d/19z-6nAyBwawU0_-_QdEF4XP83MY4YYnO679bQ_KLFuY/edit#gid=2072067210).This documentation about potential stakeholders will help the Explorations team refine the interview guides for each person and their role.
 Once you have a list of people, you can start [mapping them in relation to other key stakeholders](#6-identify-and-map-key-stakeholders).

 Stakeholders are sorted into three different types of role, for the purpose of interviewing.
 The interview roles are:

->1. **Functional Specialists**: Executive, management, and working-level stakeholders responsible for providing advice and overseeing processes related to program and policy specialists.
-This role includes communications, technology, legal, access to information and privacy, etc.\
+1. **Functional Specialists**: Executive, management, and working-level stakeholders responsible for providing advice and overseeing processes related to program and policy specialists.
+This role includes communications, technology, legal, access to information and privacy, etc.
-2. **Program Specialists**: Executive, management, and working-level specialists responsible for the delivery of the service or program.\
+2. **Program Specialists**: Executive, management, and working-level specialists responsible for the delivery of the service or program.
 3. **Policy Specialists**: Management and working-level specialists responsible for providing advice and overseeing processes related to the service including policy direction and research.